 - 【Brighten & Refresh Effortlessly】Our floor coating offers beautiful and lighthearted colors, differentiating from those dull colors on the market, adding color to your space while being easy to take care of.
 One Step Floor Paint is perfect for DIY beginners, it will automatically level out after painting, with small brush marks and delicate paint film.
 No need for professional mixing, just open the lid and mix the A component with the B component to apply.
 Make your home go from dull to radiant

-- Water-Based formula that requires no stripping, sanding or priming
+- No stripping, sanding or priming

 - For use on porches, patios, pool decks and walkways